-2018 Message to the Membership
+2020 Message to the Membership

-In 2019, we have a number of projects planned to provide an enhanced member experience, new ways to reduce the cost of your debt and increase the yield on your savings.
-We advocate for regular savings at any level to ensure that all of our members have the safety net that savings provides for unexpected emergencies.
-Regular savings by payroll transfer or automatic deposit is a painless way to Pay Yourself First.
-As we grow together, we are able to gain efficiencies so that we keep credit union costs low and, every year, we also look for ways to expand our involvement in the communities we serve.
+In 2020, we have a number of projects planned to provide an enhanced member experience, new ways to reduce the cost of your debt and increase the yield on your savings.
+We’re introducing our amazing Cash Rewards Visa® Credit Card that earns up to 3% cash back automatically deposited into your savings and never charges an annual fee.
+We also have plans to expand our First Time Home Buyer options.
+Whether visiting a branch, logging on to Home Banking, calling our Service Center or using our Mobile Banking app, we’re here for you with the technology you need, making it easier for you to get things done.
+As we grow together, we strive to gain efficiencies so that we keep credit union costs low and, every year, we also look for ways to expand our involvement in the communities we serve.

 Carol M. Hauck

 The responsibility of the Supervisory Committee, who are elected by the membership, is to ensure the sound operation of First U.S.

 In 2019, the Supervisory Committee engaged the accounting firm RSM US, LLP to conduct the annual certified audit.
 First U.S. continues to be well managed, financially sound and in compliance with generally accepted accounting principles.

 Due to the diligence of officials, management and staff, the credit union remains in excellent condition, having met all regulatory requirements.

 We encourage our members to be involved by offering suggestions and comments so that we can continue to improve our service to you.
 Your support and confidence in 2019 are appreciated, and we look forward to ongoing success in 2020.